notaryproject/specifications/specs/signature-specification.md

 The plugin MUST use [Semantic Versioning](https://semver.org/) (SemVer) to use this feature i.e the `get-plugin-metadata` plugin command MUST return a SemVer compliant version in the response.
 A use case for this feature is for a plugin publisher to address security bug in older plugin version, by setting the minimum version to the plugin version with fixes.

-See [Guidelines for implementations of the Notary Project signature specification](#guidelines-for-notary-project-signature-implementors) for options to handle these attributes during signature verification.
+See [Guidelines for implementations of the Notary signature specification](#guidelines-for-notary-project-signature-implementors) for options to handle these attributes during signature verification.

 ### Unsigned Attributes